Can I visit without joining? What does it cost to visit? When do you meet?

 Are you a BU club?
 Do I need to be a BU student?

-No. While Boston University generously provides us with a meeting space, we are not otherwise affiliated with the university.
+No. While Boston University provided us with a meeting space for many years, we were not otherwise affiliated with the university.
 We are a general community club, not a college club.
 Some of our members are BU students and staff, but most are not–and you do not need to be a BU student to visit or join Boston Toastmasters.

 I want to join!
 Where do I go from here?